To fulfill their professional development obligations, ChAD members must:

 Members who have earned extra PDUs are permitted to transfer up to five PDUs to the following compliance period.

-Representatives are responsible for notifying the ChAD of any interruption in professional activities for reasons of “force majeure” (sick leave, parental leave, etc.) if they wish to be exempted from their compulsory professional development obligations during their leave of absence from the profession.
+Representatives are responsible for notifying the ChAD of any absence from work of more than four weeks for reasons of “force majeure” (sick leave, parental leave, etc.) if they wish to be exempted from their compulsory professional development obligations during their leave of absence from the profession.
 The number of months that you are absent from work due to illness or parental leave is subtracted from your PDU file upon receipt of your application accompanied by evidence supporting your request for leave.
-After having analyzed your application, the ChAD will send you a letter indicating the number of PDUs that will be subtracted from the current reference period.
+After having analyzed your application, the ChAD will send you an email indicating the number of PDUs that will be subtracted from the current reference period.
 The exemption will not release you entirely from your professional development obligations.

 For example: You still have 15 PDUs to complete before the end of the current reference period.
 When you notify us of your sick leave or parental leave, the ChAD will confirm with you by mail that 2 PDUs will be subtracted from the total.
 You will still have to earn 13 PDUs by the end of the current period.